Real estate costs a lot, that is why buyers expect to receive high-standard service in every aspect.

 Each tag is another door into the site from search — another page targeting a lower-competition keyword that’s easier to rank for.
 Done properly, one real estate website ends up with dozens of entry points instead of one or two.

 We also built video into these pages.
 A property page with two photos and a line of text is a thin page — Google can tell, and so can a buyer who can’t fly out to view the property yet.
-Video gives Google a richer, more relevant page and gives the buyer a reason to trust what they’re seeing.
+Video gives Google a richer, more relevant page, and it gives the buyer a reason to trust what they’re seeing

 Here’s something worth sitting with.
 AI design tools learn from the average of everything already online.
 The more sites built that way, the more they converge — same grids, same gradients, same fonts, same hero section.
 The result is what I’d call template blindness: people have seen the layout so many times their eyes slide right off it.
 The site doesn’t look bad.
 It looks like nothing.

 There’s a direct SEO cost too.
 A template hands you a fixed structure — which is often the exact reason the filter URLs in problem #1 are broken: you simply don’t control them.
 Templates also tend to ship with heavy, bloated code, and that slows the site down.
-Page speed is something Google measures directly through Core Web Vitals, and a slow site quietly loses both rankings and visitors.
+Page speed is something Google measures directly through Core Web Vitals, and a slow site bleeds rankings and visitors at the same time.
 Custom development gives you back control of the URL structure, the code and the speed — which is why we don’t build these sites on templates.

 Most property searches happen on a phone, so this one costs real money.

-With a template, the “mobile version” is usually just the desktop layout collapsed automatically — three columns stacking into one, text reflowing wherever it lands.
-It isn’t designed for a phone.
-It’s tolerated on a phone.
+With a template, the “mobile version” is usually the desktop layout collapsed automatically — three columns stacking into one, text reflowing wherever it lands.
+Nobody designed that layout for a phone.
+It just happens to fit on the screen.

 A proper mobile version is designed by a designer, deliberately, around how someone actually uses a property site one-handed on a small screen.